Angus McMillan: Legacy

 McMillan's death left his wife and sons destitute, until a public outcry at their plight forced the Victorian Government to come to their aid with a gratuity of £2000.
 His feats as an explorer were the subject of public testimonials.

 McMillan's Bushy Park homestead was preserved, and was relocated to Old Gippstown in Moe, Victoria, in 1969.

 McMillan's earlier reputation as a pioneering explorer has been tarnished since the truth about his role in the murders of Aboriginal people have become more widely known.
 In the late 1970s, historian Peter Gardner highlighted McMillan's key role in the frontier conflicts, in particular the Warrigal Creek massacre.
-Historian Don Watson highlighted his role as leader of the Highland Brigade in the 1980s.
+Historian Don Watson in the 1980s highlighted his role as leader of the Highland Brigade.

 His great-great-niece, Cal Flyn, added to these accounts in her book Thicker than Water (2016), a memoir and historical account of what she discovered after researching his deeds.
 He has been dubbed "the butcher of Gippsland".

 In 1948, the Federal Division of McMillan was proclaimed in his honour, covering western Gippsland.
 The first elections in the new electorate were held in 1949.
 Submissions were made to the Australian Electoral Commission redistributions of Victoria in 2002 and 2010 to have the name changed.
 In March 2016, Russell Broadbent, the sitting Member for McMillan, agreed with Greens and Labor candidates for McMillan that the electorate should be renamed at the next electoral redistribution, due to McMillan's well-documented massacres of local Aboriginal people.
 In 2018, the Australian Electoral Commission renamed the federal seat Division of Monash.

 Nineteen monuments honouring McMillan exist in Gippsland, including at Wellington, Heyfield, Yarram, Omeo and Lucknow.
 After considering 240 community submissions in the wake of the Black Lives Matter movement, which included about half in favour of removing two stone cairns dedicated to McMillan on land owned by the Wellington Shire Council, the Council voted against the move on 17 June 2020.